micmejia/bible-dump/AMPC/2 Chronicles/2 Chr 6.md

-Since the day that I brought My people out of the land of Egypt, I chose no city among all the tribes of Israel to build a house in, that My Name might be there, [^a]neither chose I any man to be a ruler over My people Israel;
+Since the day that I brought My people out of the land of Egypt, I chose no city among all the tribes of Israel to build a house in, that My Name might be there, neither chose I any man to be a ruler over My people Israel;